blazQ/mpi-word-count/README.md

 Then, we proceed to analyze the files in the directory passed as an argument, creating a list of file elements.

 This list of files is used to generate the workload, which is done independently by each processor, to avoid wasting time waiting for the master to finish.
-This can be done assuming that the generated list of files maintains the same order, which is true if all processors run on the same OS.
+This can be done assuming that the generated list of files maintains the same order, which is true if all processors run on the same OS and we already know which files we are analyzing.

-To generalize this behaviour, we can simply sort the file list before generating the workload.
+To generalize this behaviour for multi-OS clusters, we can simply sort the file list before generating the workload, and if the number of files isn't the "dominant" metric, it should not be a problem.
+As always, the specific optimization depends on the use case.

 Details on workload generation can be found in the following section.